-Hypermedia’s SIM Box is specifically designed for GSM Terminator queries and includes all the necessary needs to use it for GSM termination business.
-SIMBOX is one of the hardware modules of GSM termination equipment.
-The main function of this element is to store a variety of SIM-cards, which takes part in the call termination process.
+Hypermedia’s SIM Box is specifically designed to be used for cellular termination business and the SIMBOX is one of the hardware modules of the cellular termination equipment.
+The main function of it is to store a variety of SIM-cards which take part in the call termination process.

-- GSM termination or Call termination is a lucrative business for converting VoIP (Voice over IP) signal into GSM by means of a VoIP-cellular gateway with a SIMBOX that will receive and transfer the call to a cellular network on its way to the destination subscriber.
+- Cellular termination or Call termination is the business of connecting VoIP (Voice over IP) calls to the cellular network by means of a VoIP-cellular gateway with a SIMBOX that will receive and transfer the call to a cellular network on its way to the destination subscriber.

-- A VoIP Gateway contains GSM modules that transmit GSM signal.
-It also has an Internet connection for receiving VoIP signal.
-Therefore, VoIP gateway router receives IP call via the internet (such as the famous Skype), converts it, and then relays it to the cell phones via GSM antennas.
+- A VoIP Gateway contains cellular modules that connect it to the provider's network and an Internet connection for receiving VoIP signal.
+The VoIP gateway receives an IP call via the internet, converts it and then relays it to the destination cell phone via cellular antennae.

-SIM Box enables one to install and manage any amount of SIM cards using different mobile operators that enhance the working of several GSM gateways placed in different locations.
-The available configurations include 60 SIMs and 120 SIMs, but several SIM boxes can be connected in one system to provide the capability to use an unlimited amount of SIMs into your system.
+A SIM Box enables you to install and manage any amount of SIM cards using different mobile operators and enhance the working of several cellular gateways placed in different locations.
+The available configurations include 60 SIMs and 120 SIMs, but several SIM boxes can be connected to one system providing the ability to use an practically an unlimited amount of SIMs in your system.